 Other products in various categories can then be priced differently.
 Then you can make up for margin lost on items that are more aggressively priced.
 So in brief, enhance your loyalty and brand value with top-selling products while increasing your margins with other products.

-Sustaining this strategy in a smart and effective way is possible and much more effective with competitive pricing intelligence tools.
+Sustaining this strategy in a smart and effective way is possible and much more effective with pricing software.
 With the power of these smart software like Prisync, you are able to track your competitors’ prices automatically without any hassle.
 Instead of gathering the data and spending time, you can focus on market trends, competitor monitoring and at last give better strategic decisions.

 Besides of the monitoring ability, you can generate smart prices via Prisync by setting repricing rules.
 For example for that scenario, you can set product based repricing rule to continuously sustain the strategy.